What is prevention and why should we care?

 After School Programs

-Developed for 5th and 6th grade students, prevention educators deliver a twelve lesson curriculum designed to introduce students to healthy relationship expectations and proactive boundary setting.
+Developed for 5th and 6th grade students, prevention educators deliver an 8 lesson curriculum designed to introduce students to healthy relationship expectations and proactive boundary setting.
 Lesson topics include:

 -